 If a collaboration group chooses to make its work public, disclose that information to the Patent Office, and take care to claim only significant technical improvements over that.

-Be aware of what competitors (or even related parties) may disclose publicly in the U.S. and globally, and file your U.S. patent application as soon as possible before any public disclosures.
+Be aware of what competitors or even your collaboration parties may publish in the U.S. and/or globally, and file your U.S. patent application as soon as possible before any such public disclosures.

-Be aware of the risk that collaboration networks are public forums that can kill patent rights, and tailor your participation accordingly.
+Be aware of the risk that collaboration networks are public forums whose prior publication can kill later-filed patent rights, so tailor your participation accordingly.

 Leighton K. Chong